Pietro Acciarito: Life in prison, second trial and death

 Despite absolute proof of no connection to anarchism or others involved, the state still claimed otherwise saying that the anarchist socialist party based in Ancona were responsible.
 The government tried to coerce him into confessing the identity of assumed associates such as informing Acciarito of his friend's arrest and placing a fellow prisoner into the adjacent cell posing as an anarchist hoping to gain Acciarito's trust.
 When these proved to be fruitless they convinced a new plan amounting to psychological torture-convince Acciarito that his girlfriend had given birth to a son.
 Acciarito quickly become obsessed with this hypothetical child and feared he would be killed unless Acciarito collaborated and named associates.
-Acciartito quickly requested to write to his son, which was then used against him as prison officials drafted a false letter imitating the nonexistent child in hope of Acciartito confessing in order to secure a pardon.
+Acciartito quickly requested to write to his son, which was then used against him as prison officials drafted a false letter imitating the nonexistent child in the hope of Acciartito confessing in order to secure a pardon.

-On 2 December, 1898 he signed a petition requesting pardon.
+On 2 December 1898, he signed a petition requesting pardon.
 Weeks later once it became clear that this was to no avail he signed a second petition this time naming supposed associates "Collabona, Gudini and Trenta".
-Collabona and Gudini pleaded their innocence, stating their only involvement was searching for him on April 22 to notify him of the police's search.
+Collabona and Gudini pleaded their innocence, stating their only involvement was searching for him on 22 April to notify him of the police's search.
 He would later apologise to both for implicating them, believing it to be necessary for a pardon.
 At the hearing of his pardon, Acciarito was informed that the son he believed to exist, was instead a fabrication.
 Acciarito, devastated, then placed into evidence the letters he had supposedly received from his son.
 The defence attorneys questioned as to why such flagrant abuse could knowingly happen to which the prison officials replied that they believed it was in the best interest of the state.
-On July 3, 1899, the trial was suspended however it quickly resumed to which Acciarito discredit his past testimonies restating that he was the only perpetrator.
+On 3 July 1899, the trial was suspended, however, it quickly resumed to which Acciarito discredited his past testimonies restating that he was the only perpetrator.
 On 5 April 1900, he was acquitted of all charges, however, a pardon was never granted.
 Acciarito would spend the rest of his life in prison and a mental asylum upon being diagnosed as insane.

+He died in prison at the age of 72 in Italy.